-"Core" vaccines are those that should be administered to every puppy or kitten, and should be used in adults in a manner that maintains robust protection for life.
-Generally, core vaccines protect against life-threatening diseases that are thought to pose a significant risk to the population being vaccinated.
-The list of "core" vaccines identified by the AVMA, AAHA and AAFP that are relevant to New Zealand comprises canine distemper, canine infectious hepatitis and canine parvovirus for dogs; and feline panleucopenia, feline herpesvirus 1 and feline calicivirus for cats.
-In some parts of New Zealand, it would be appropriate to add to this list of "core" vaccines.
-For example, in much of the north of New Zealand, Leptospira vaccines for dogs are considered "core".
-In one or two small geographic areas, feline leukaemia virus (FeLV) vaccines might reasonably be considered "core" for indoor-outdoor cats, since there seems to be an unusually high incidence of this potentially fatal infection in those restricted areas.
-However, throughout much of the country, FeLV is considered relatively rare, and routine vaccination is inappropriate.
-Similarly, throughout most of the south island, canine leptospirosis is very rarely, if ever, diagnosed.
+"Core" vaccines are defined as those that should be administered to every puppy or kitten, and should be used in adults in a manner that maintains robust protection for life (Levy et al 2008; Day et al 2010).
+Generally, to be designated as "core", a vaccine must provide strong protection against a lifethreatening disease that is thought to pose a substantial risk to the population being vaccinated.
+A list of "core" vaccines identified by AVMA, AAHA, AAFP, CVMA and NZVA that is relevant to Australia comprises canine distemper, canine infectious hepatitis and canine parvovirus type 2 for dogs; and feline panleucopenia, feline herpesvirus 1 and feline calicivirus for cats.
+In some parts of Australia, it would be appropriate to add to this list of "core" vaccines.
+For example, in some wet regions, Leptospira vaccines for dogs can be considered "core".

-"Non-core" vaccines are those that need not be administered to every animal because either 1). the disease(s) against which they protect are relatively mild; 2). the animal has very little chance of exposure to the infectious agent; 3). the vaccine causes adverse effects, making the risk-benefit ratio unattractive; or 4). there is insufficient scientific information to allow an informed decision about the need, efficacy and or safety of the vaccine.
-Examples of non-core vaccines include those against canine and feline bordetellosis, giardiasis and coronaviruses; feline chlamydiosis; dermatophytosis; feline immunodeficiency virus; and canine Lyme borreliosis.
-Not all of these vaccines are currently available in New Zealand.
+"Non-core" vaccines are those that need not be administered to every animal because of one or more of the following:

+- The diseases against which they protect are relatively mild; - the animal has very little chance of exposure to the relevant infectious agent(s); - the vaccine can cause serious adverse effects, making the risk-benefit ratio unattractive; and or - there is insufficient scientific information to allow an informed decision about the need, efficacy or safety of the vaccine.